geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

 Now we are ready to implement our `AuthenticationService` we generated earlier.
-With the use of NestJS's dependency injection system we inject the `UserService` via its constructor.
+With the use of NestJS's dependency injection system, we inject the `UserService` via its constructor.
 We then provide a `validate(username, password)` method to validate a user's credentials.
 If a user could be found and the passwords match, then an `AuthenticationUser` object is returned, otherwise `null`.

 ```ts
 import { Injectable } from '@nestjs/common';